 Material Considerations

 Notary seals come in materials such as metal and rubber.
-Metal seals, including brass examples, provide durability and are ideal for embossing.
+Metal seals, including brass examples, are durable and ideal for embossing.
 Rubber seals offer flexibility and create clear ink impressions.
 The selection of material depends on the type of seal needed—embossed or inked.
 For those requiring longevity and robust performance, metal is preferred.
 Rubber suits users prioritizing convenience and portability.

 Design and Customization